nokinger/serverTest/source/crossdev/profiling.rst

 1. Callgrind delivers **callgrind_control** as a program to control the profiling via commandline while profiling is running.
 To start a program without profiling and turning it on later start callgind with callgrind option ``--instr-atstart=no`` and use ``callgrind_control -i on`` when you think it makes sense.

 2. Callgrind delivers a header file ``callgrind.h``.
-There are several makros like ``CALLGRIND_TOGGLE_COLLECT`` defined which control the data collection of a running callgrind instance.
+There are several macros like ``CALLGRIND_TOGGLE_COLLECT`` defined which control the data collection of a running callgrind instance.
 These can be used within your program.

 **Graphical evaluation**
-As graphical evaluation tool ``kcachegrind`` heavily recommended.
+As graphical evaluation tool, ``kcachegrind`` is highly recommended.
 Usage on your computer:

 .. code-block:: console

 	kcachegrind ``<RESULT-FILE>``

-A comprehensive reference to callgrind is given at [callgrind](http://valgrind.org/docs/manual/cl-manual.html)
+A comprehensive reference to callgrind is given at `callgrind <http://valgrind.org/docs/manual/cl-manual.html>`_.

 .. _valgrind_jenkins: